 Web data extraction (also known as web scraping, web harvesting, screen scraping, etc.) is a technique for extracting huge amounts of data from websites on the internet.
 The data available on websites is generally not available to download easily and can only be accessed by using a web browser.
-However, web is the largest repository of open data and this data has been growing at exponential rates since the inception of internet.
+However, the web is the largest repository of open data and this data has been growing at exponential rates since the inception of the internet.

 Web data is of great use to e-commerce portals, media companies, research firms, data scientists, government, and can even help the healthcare industry with ongoing research and making predictions on the spread of diseases.

-Consider the data available on classifieds sites, real estate portals, social networks, retail sites, and online shopping websites etc. being easily available in a structured format, ready to be analyzed.
+Consider the data available on classifieds sites, real estate portals, social networks, retail sites, and online shopping websites, etc. being easily available in a structured format, ready to analyze.
 Most of these sites don’t provide the functionality to save their data to a local or cloud storage.
 Some sites provide APIs, but they typically come with restrictions and aren’t reliable enough.
-Although it’s technically possible to copy and paste data from a website to your local storage, this is inconvenient and out of question when it comes to practical use cases for businesses.
+Although it’s technically possible to copy and paste data from a website to your local storage, this is inconvenient and out of the question when it comes to practical use cases for businesses.